What is Accoya?

 The change in cell walls means that insects and fungi do not recognise Accoya wood as a food source and therefore do not attack.
 Perfect for those parts of the world with termites or other wood eating critters.

-Accoya wood is class 1 durable.
+Accoya wood is Class 1 durable even in very challenging use environments.
 The wood is modified right through to the core.
 Each batch of Accoya is checked for quality by taking 19 samples in Accsys’ laboratories.

 Accoya wood is Cradle to Cradle Gold CertifiedTM.
 This has been awarded to Accoya because it is fully circular.
 The process adds nothing to the wood that is not naturally present.
 An incredible sustainability story is shown in the life of Accoya wood.
 Supported by a 50 year above ground and 25 year in-ground warranty, effectively giving forests time to regrow across the total life cycle of Accoya, where other timbers have a shorter use life vs time taken to grow into logging maturity.